siddhi127-maker/UrjaSetu/README.md

 UrjaSetu is the operator's co-pilot.
 It forecasts solar, wind, and demand for the hours ahead, runs an optimizer to decide the cheapest, greenest dispatch plan, tracks battery health in real time, predicts blackouts before they happen — and explains why it made every decision, in plain language, on a single dashboard.

 Built for a hackathon.
-Built to actually work.
+Built to actually work..

 Highlights
 🔮 Forecasting — solar & wind generation and demand, powered by live weather data (with a synthetic fallback so it never breaks)